What is Qigong?

 Qigong (pronounced ‘Chi Kung’) is a powerful type of health exercise, which has been practiced for centuries in China.
 It is based on gentle movements that are specifically designed to benefit and balance health.

-The regular practice of Qigong has a powerful effect on mind, body and spirit.
-Benefits include increased general health and well being, reduced levels of stress and a brighter and more balanced outlook on the possibilities in our life.
+The regular practice of Qigong has a powerful effect on balancing mind, body and spirit.
+Benefits include increased general health and well being including the immune system, reduced levels of stress and a brighter and more balanced outlook on the possibilities in our life.

 THE BENEFITS OF T’AI-CHI & QIGONG INCLUDE